‘THE PIRATE PLANET’

 The Pirate Captain’s trophy room of planets is also different in the book compared to the TV version.
-When the Doctor’s in the trophy room, he sees the planets spiralling around him rather than just been encased in glass chamber.
-This would have been visually difficult to do had it been made on TV.
+When the Doctor’s in the trophy room, he sees the planets spiralling around him rather than just being encased in glass chambers.
+This would have been visually difficult to do had it been made for TV.

 In ‘Part Four’, the resolution of how the Doctor survived his ‘death’ by walking the plank is very different in the book compared to the TV version.
 In the book, we have the first chapter of ‘Part Four’ where the Doctor is falling through into the heart of Zanak.
 He seems to be falling forever here.